PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 > #### Bottom line
 > Until recently, Google Analytics wasn't a viable Heap alternative.
 The launch of GA4 changed this, but switching from Heap to Google only makes sense if you're keen to integrate deeper into Google's ecosystem of data tools, like BigQuery and Looker Studio.

-## Should you choose PostHog?
+## Is PostHog right for you?

-So, here's the sales pitch.
+Here's the (short) sales pitch.

 We're biased, obviously, but we think PostHog is the perfect Heap replacement if:

 - You value transparency (we're open source and open core)
 - You want to use fewer tools (we can replace way more than just Heap)
 - You want try before you buy (we're self-serve with a [generous free tier](https://posthog.com/pricing))

+Check out [our product pages](https://posthog.com/product-analytics) and [read our docs](https://posthog.com/docs) to learn more.

 <ArrayCTA />